stackdaniel/Project-Images/README.md

   </tr>
 </table>

-Sudoku - a simple Sudoku game, with solver
+Sudoku - a simple Sudoku game, with an automatic solver

 <img src = "Sudoku.png" width = 350>

-Pofin - an autonomous robot that maps the locations of cylindrical obstacles
+Pofin - an autonomous robot that maps the locations of cylindrical obstacles (built as a college project)

 <img src = "Pofin Mapping Robot.jpg" width = 350>